rust-lang/rfcs/text/3176-cargo-multi-dep-artifacts.md

 including multiple artifact dependencies, just as it does for multiple dependencies on the same crate throughout a dependency tree.
 A dependency tree may only include one semver-compatible version of a given crate, but may include multiple semver-incompatible versions of a given crate.
+Dependency versions need not be textually identical, as long as they resolve to the same version.

 Building an artifact dependency for multiple targets may entail building multiple copies of other dependencies, which must similarly unify within a